-If you are interested in becoming involved as a member of the Development Committee, please call the School Office.
+If you are interested in becoming involved as a member of the Development Committee, please contact Dan Steffen at dsteffen@bssky.org.

 BSS Parents' Club

 The Blessed Sacrament School Parents' Club is an organization devoted to the advancement of Catholic Education and the welfare of all the children of our parish school.
 The Parents' Club facilitates a closer relationship between home and school, so that parents, faculty, and administration may cooperate in the education and training of our children.